worktheclock/replit.github.io/tutorials/22-personal-stock-market-dashboard.md

     return redirect(url_for("index"))
 ```

-First, if necessary, we create an empty dictionary at the "shares" key of our `db` dictionary.
+First, if necessary, we create an empty dictionary at the "shares" key of our `db` database.
 This code will only need to run the first time we buy shares.

 Then, we extract the ticker, price and number of shares from the form data, coercing each one into an appropriate format.
-We want stock tickers to be uppercase and [a maximum of five characters long](https://www.investopedia.com/terms/s/stocksymbol.asp), prices to include fractional amounts, and numbers of shares to be integers (though you could change that later to support [fractional shares](https://www.investopedia.com/terms/f/fractionalshare.asp)).
+We want stock tickers to be uppercase and [a maximum of five characters long](https://www.investopedia.com/terms/s/stocksymbol.asp), prices to include fractional amounts, and number of shares to be integers (though you could change that later to support [fractional shares](https://www.investopedia.com/terms/f/fractionalshare.asp)).

 Finally, we add our share purchase to the "shares" dictionary.
 This dictionary is made up of ticker symbol keys mapped to inner dictionaries, which in turn contain the following information: